populationgenetics/exercises/Population_structure/ExerciseFst2023.md

 <details>
   <summary>click to see answer</summary>

-	Some peaks of high genetic differentiation are shared between some pairs, others are not.
-In general, we would not expect them to be the same since they are indicating signatures of recent selection that we would not expect to act in the same genes in different populations.
+	Some peaks of high genetic differentiation are shared between pairs, others are not.
+In general, we would not expect them to be the same since they are indicating signatures of recent selection that we would not expect to act on the same genes in different populations.

 	However, we do expect, as observed, some peaks to be the same because the populations are repeated across pairs.
-So, for example, if a certain SNP had been under selection in schweinfurthii recently, after the split with the other two populations, we would expect the regions around it to exhibit high differentiation with respect to both troglodytes and verus.
+So, for example, if a certain SNP had been under selection in schweinfurthii recently after the split with the other two populations, we would expect the regions around it to exhibit high differentiation with respect to both troglodytes and verus.

  </details>